Ysop1264/network-analysis-volatility-management/development_notes.md

 24/03/2026 - Kornel (13:00): Added the beggining of Benchmark section with defining estimation sample.
 SR and Optimal MVE wieghts functions added.
 Kornel (17:30): Chenged the section of Benchmarks for 'Functions' with function definitions.
 Added benchmarks section, where both the MVE strategy as well as equally weighted buy-and-hold are implemented.
 Still need to verify the code and make sure of few Moreira and Muir approaches, but largerly it should be it.

+24/03/2026 - Yadhu (19:00): Added a function that estimates GARCH(1,1) for a single return series.
+Added the rugarch library (and two others which we do not need any longer, and will remove in next commit).